dell/karavi-observability/docs/TROUBLESHOOTING.md

 -----END CERTIFICATE-----
 ```

 2. Look up the several ways to configure your client to accept the above certificate.
+On most browsers, you'll be prompted to accept the `karavi-topology` and all other successive communication will not cause any certificate error.
 For the case of demonstration, below are possible two ways to configure Grafana to use the above certificate for karavi-topology DataSource:

 <details>
    <summary>Deploy New Grafana</summary>
 - Attach the certificate to your `grafana-values.yaml`.
 The file should look like:

 ```yaml